apache/incubator-datalab/infrastructure-provisioning/terraform/gcp/ssn-gke/README.md

 | big\_query\_dataset 	       | Name of GCP billing dataset (BigQuery service)                                        |
 | domain 	                   | Domain name                                                                           |,

-After successful DataLab deployment You will get output values which will be need for Keycloak configuration and Endpoint deployment, please save them.
+After successful DataLab deployment You get output values which are needed for Keycloak configuration and Endpoint deployment, please save them.

 Use direct link to Keycloak admin panel, as well as username and password for it.
 You have to login Keycloak admin panel and create user for DataLab.
-After that You will be able to login into DataLab UI.
+After that You are able to login into DataLab UI.

 To proceed with DataLab resources creation Endpoint should be created.